Base Rules

 It’s the troll’s turn!
 The referee announces that the monster chases her to the edge of the pit and swings its club at her.
 She must dodge!
 She rolls a D20 and adds her Dexterity.
 15!
 It is not enough to avoid the troll’s powerful blow.
 The referee rolls the monster’s damage: 8.
 Gretchen loses that many Hit Points, bring her to 0.
 She starts dying.

-Dying, Wounds, Scars & Healing
+Dying, Scars, Trauma & Healing

 Healing: A 8 hours rest heals all HP losses and consumes 1 ration for the team.
+Resting requires shelter and heat.

 Example: Dying